jespa007/zetscript/README.md

 #### Classes and inheritance

 Zetscript it defines custom class with inheritance like javascript.
-Also it can post define member functions after class declaration.

 <pre lang="javascript">